ubank home loans

 - Proof of income and employment.

-- List of income and expenses including credit card loans and car loans.
+- List of assets, expenses and other debts, including credit cards, personal loans and car loans.

 - Property details like the contract of sale.